-University Career Services is open to St. John’s University matriculated undergraduate and graduate students of all majors.
+University Career Services is open to St. John’s University matriculated degree-seeking undergraduate and graduate students of all majors.
 We encourage you to begin utilizing University Career Services early and often in your college career.
 Please chat with us.

-In partnership with the University Career Services, Handshake (St. John's Recruiting Platform) provides full-time, part-time, temporary and internship opportunities targeted by employers to St. John's University students and alumni.
+In partnership with the University Career Services, Handshake (St. John's Recruiting Platform) provides full-time, part-time, temporary and internship opportunities targeted by employers to St. John's University degree-seeking matriculated students and alumni.
 Log on to Signon St. John's to access the Handshake resource.
 If you are not sure how to use Handshake take a look at the 2 minute training videos here.

 Internships are a wonderful way to gain career-related experience while in college.
 An internship is an on-site work experience either directly related to your major or your career interest.
 In today's highly competitive job market, a degree alone often is not enough to secure desired employment.
 Many employers are interested in graduates who possess hands-on, applicable work experience.